tommac08/docsv2/sources/start.md

 ## **Step 2** : Enable CI for repos

+To enable a repository for CI -
-After logging in, you will see 'Repositories' on the right sidebar of your dashboard.
-Find or search for your repository in the list, and click the **Enable** button.
-Now, whenever you push a commit to your GitHub repo, Shippable will build that project as long as you have a shippable.yml (or .travis.yml) at the root of your repository.
+- Click on 'Repositories' on the right sidebar of your dashboard.
+- Find or search for your repository in the list, and click the **Enable** button.

+Now, whenever you push a commit to your GitHub/Bitbucket repository, Shippable will build that project as long as you have a shippable.yml (or .travis.yml) at the root of your repository.

 ---